Getting the Best from Yourself and Your People

-There are so many sources of brilliant advice on how to cope.
+There are so many sources of brilliant advice on how to cope, for example.
 Many models exist to help us understand e.g. complexity, motivation, styles, strategy, finance, influence, vertical -vs- matrix structures, and so on.
 Many of these will resonate, some will not.
 How might we simplify things?

 I’ve wondered for a while what might be a good foundation from which to work as a leader.
-Something that is empowering of ourselves and others, as well as giving us some immediate basis for action; something that can create momentum for the business and the people, and something that’s continuously repeatable and updateable in the context of constant change.
+What could be empowering of ourselves and others, as well as giving us some immediate basis for action; something that can create momentum for the business and the people, and that’s continuously repeatable and up-dateable in the context of constant change.
 It’s worked well for me and others, and of course, as with everything, it’s work in progress, evolving, changing!

-Here we go, use it as an exercise if you want, or consider which of the questions / areas are worthy of your attention.
+Here we go!
+Use the following as an exercise if you want, or consider which of the questions / areas are worthy of your attention.
 There are a lot of questions, some you’ll find easy, some not!
-Take it slow, think, reflect, record your responses and watch the sense of your leadership come alive:
+Take it slowly, think, reflect, record your responses and watch the shape and nature of your leadership come alive: